wikimedia/wvui/readme.md

 -   [BEM](http://getbem.com) naming conventions are adhered to where possible.
 -   Components are consistently rendered across browsers, orienting on [normalize.css] and documented with “Support [affected browsers]: Normalize by …”.
+We can't expect component normalization being available in all places using the library.
+This may lead to minimal rule duplication, depending on application, but that's the lesser evil.
 -   All components use a [box-sizing] of `border-box`.
 -   Each component should be entirely independent and usable in any context.
 Parents can specify the presentation of their children (for example, `display: flex`) but no component should expect to